adithyakadukuntla/Vegetable-Recognition-Suggestion-System/README.md

 - The system recognizes it as **Spinach**.
 - The recommendation engine suggests **spinach, beetroot, and carrots** as beneficial vegetables.

-## 📸 Screenshots
-_Add relevant screenshots of the UI and working system here._

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit a PR or raise an issue.

 ## 📜 License
 This project is licensed under the MIT License.